awsdocs/amazon-workmail-administration-guide/doc_source/inbound-dmarc.md

 # Enforcing DMARC policies on incoming email<a name="inbound-dmarc"></a>

 Email domains use DNS records for security\.
 They protect your users from common attacks such as spoofing or phishing\.
-DNS records for domains often include DMARC TXT records, which are set by the domain owner that is sending the email\.
-DMARC TXT records include policies that specify actions to take when an email fails a DMARC check\.
+DNS records often include Domain\-based Message Authentication, Reporting, and Conformance \(DMARC\) records, which are set by the domain owner that sends the email\.
+DMARC records include policies that specify actions to take when an email fails a DMARC check\.
 You can choose whether to enforce the DMARC policy on emails being sent to your organization\.

 New Amazon WorkMail organizations have DMARC enforcement turned on by default\.